 Article 90 – Measures to be implemented in connection with the entry of this Law into force

-1. This law, except for paragraph 5 of Article 16, paragraph 3 of Article 24, paragraphs 5-6 of Article 28 and Articles 75-81, shall enter into force upon promulgation.
+1. This law, except for paragraphs 5-6 of Article 28 and Articles 75-81, shall enter into force upon promulgation.

-2. Paragraph 5 of Article 16, paragraph 3 of Article 24, paragraphs 5-6 of Article 28 and Articles 75-81 referred to in paragraph 2 of this Law, shall enter into force as of 1 January 2021.
+2. Paragraphs 5-6 of Article 28 and Articles 75-81 referred to in paragraph 2 of this Law, shall enter into force as of 1 January 2021.

-3 The List of Specific Working Regimes defined by the Decree N329 of the Government of Georgia of 11 December 2013 on Approval of the List of Specific Working Regimes shall be abolished.
+3 The List of Specific Working Regimes defined by the Decree N329 of the Government of Georgia of 11 December 2013 on Approval of the List of Specific Working Regimes shall be abolished from January 1, 2021.

-4. The Government of Georgia shall, by January 1, 2022, ensure the preparation of the draft law on the mechanism for determining the minimum wage, the scope of action and the protection of remuneration, and submit it to the Parliament of Georgia.

-5. The Government of Georgia shall, before January 1, 2021, approve The list of professions containing the risk for working on two and more part-time jobs and the list of professions containing risks for human life and health.
+5. The Government of Georgia shall, before January 1, 2021, approve the List of Specific Working Regimes.

 6.Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health, and Social Affairs of Georgia shall, before January 1, 2021, ensure the approval of the rules of recording of working hours